 Suggested by Aaron Goss...It is possible to cut the spring off a long-type Schrader valve core as shown in the photo below, and to remove the pusher pin from the pump hose.
 Air pressure will then close the valve and prevent leakage as the hose is unscrewed.
 The seal inside the valve is not as good without the spring: a metal valve cap with a rubber seal should be used.
-So you can also inflate a tire with an unmodified Schrader valve, you must carry two pump hoses, one with and another without the pusher pin.
+To inflate a tire with a modified or unmofidied Schrader valve, you must carry two pump hoses, one with and another without the pusher pin.
 Is it worth all this trouble to make a retro pump work better?
 Decide for yourself!

 Cutting a Schrader valve core

 An old inner tube can be cut crosswise to make rubber bands, for example, to hold together a flattened, rolled-up inner tube.
 If you need the rubber band to be longer, cut the tube diagonally.